Slurm scheduler

 direct standard output to a file |

-Specifying resource directives
+Specifying Slurm directives

-On the portal, you can use resource directives to further customize your job requests.
+On the Portal, you can use resource directives to further customize your job requests.

 Environment variables